jmmastey/slack_message/README.md

 Also, some behaviors that are still planned but not yet added:

+* some API documentation amirite?
 * allow custom http_options in configuration
 * more of BlockKit's options
 * any interactive elements at all (I don't understand them yet)
 * more interesting return types for your message
-* some way to specify default channel for a given profile (and omit param to post_to)
 * richer text formatting (ul is currently a hack)

 Contributing